Writers needing to repeat a word often prefer to use a synonym instead; inexperienced readers can fail to see how the

 READING DIFFICULTIES CAUSED BY REPETITION WITH SYNONYMS

 The difficulty caused by repetition with synonyms seems, in fact, to be one of the most common reading problems of all.
 Two observations support this belief.
 Firstly, quite a high proportion of reading difficulties reported to me by readers themselves (as described in the article I have posted entitled What can learners tell us about their reading problems?) have turned out to involve “same idea in different words”.
-Secondly, reading comprehension questions focussing on repetition with synonyms are rarely answered well by English learners.
+Secondly, reading comprehension questions focussing on repetition with synonyms are, in my experience, rarely answered well by English learners.

 Below is a task involving numerous examples of repetition with a synonym.
 All of them have proved problematic for at least some learners.
 They are presented partly as evidence of the importance of the problem, and partly as an exercise to improve reading skill.
 Readers are invited to give it a try.